RoCA: Robust Cross-Domain End-to-End Autonomous Driving: Proposed Approach:

 \subsubsection{Adaptation in Target Domain}

-In some cases, ground-truth waypoints are available in the target domain, \eg based on ego status tracking.
-In such cases, model adaptation is then the same as the final step in source-domain training, where the standard ground-truth supervision on planning is used together with the GP-based regularization from \ours: $\mathcal{L}_{gp}$ in Eq.~\ref{eqn:gp_adapt}.
+When ground-truth waypoints are available in the target domain, \eg based on ego status tracking.
+In such cases, model adaptation is then the same as the final step in source-domain training, where the standard ground-truth supervision on planning in Eq.~\ref{eqn:gp_sup} is used together with the GP-based regularization in Eq.~\ref{eqn:gp_adapt}.
+The final loss $\mathcal{L} = \mathcal{L}_{sup} + \mathcal{L}_{gp}.$

 There are scenarios where ground-truth trajectories are not available.
 For instance, it is nontrivial to process large-volume driving logs and thus, ground-truth waypoints may not be available right after data is collected in the target domain (while images are usually readily available).
 As another example, in an online setting, the E2E driving model streams through video frames as the car drives and does not have access to the ground-truth waypoints on the fly.
 For unsupervised domain adaptation, as ground-truth labels are not available, we use $\mathcal{L}_{gp}$ to update the base E2E model.